openhwgroup/core-v-mcu-uvm/dv/blocks/uvme_tprescaler_b/README.md

-# acme  Block UVM Environment
+# datum  Block UVM Environment

 ## About
-This IP contains the acme  Block UVM Environment.
+This IP contains the datum  Block UVM Environment.

 ## Block Diagram